The author is a retired engineer, an artist, and a seeker of the meaning of life.

 Happy Days Are Here Again

 The laboratory result on the cut-off growth (the bump) was negative as expected.
 Still, I was relieved.
 After a week and a half, the scar over the wound came off, revealing fresh skin underneath.
-This time, there was no trace of the bump or Seborrheic Keratosis.
-It has now been 4 years, and the facial area has been free of abnormal growth ever since.
+This time, there was no trace of the bump or seborrheic keratosis.
+It has now been four years, and the facial area has been free of abnormal growth ever since.

 Growth in the Mouth

 During one of my recent dental visits, I showed the dentist the small growth inside the left portion of my mouth, between the two rows of teeth.
 I explained that it had been there for almost 15 years.
 It was the result of repeated accidental biting during eating.
 It started as a small tear.
 After the wound healed, a small bump was formed.
 Years passed, and the small bump became a little bigger after each biting.
 Since it was quite painful at the time of occurrence and took several days to heal, I needed to be careful to avoid biting into the growth while chewing food.

 The dentist immediately responded that it was a common symptom, a lot of people had it, and it could be removed with a simple surgical procedure.
 Even though the growth was painful only when I accidentally bit it, and its size did not become any bigger all by itself, it still caused me to pay attention and change the way I chewed food.
 So, I decided to have it removed based on the dentist’s description of the simple surgery.